circleci/circleci-docs/jekyll/_cci2/google-container-engine.md

 ## Setting Up Authentication

 ### Generating a Service Account Key
-Once the Google Cloud SDK has been integrated into your primary container (see above), authentication can be achieved with the use of a [service account](https://cloud.google.com/docs/authentication#getting_credentials_for_server-centric_flow).
+After the Google Cloud SDK has been integrated into your primary container (see above), authentication can be achieved with the use of a [service account](https://cloud.google.com/docs/authentication#getting_credentials_for_server-centric_flow).
 Ensure that you follow the Google Cloud documentation for generating a service account, or create a new key for an existing service account, saving the credentials as a JSON key.

 Paste this into a new environment variable's "Value" field, using the name `GOOGLE_AUTH`.
 Using this particular name is not required, but will be used throughout the examples in this document.